The Simulation System

 Tip: The term "Dynamics" in the Help refers to the old Bullet Dynamics System.
 The new system on the other hand is always referred to as Simulation System.
 This is why several menu entries were changed in Cinema 4D.
 For example: Dynamics objects and tags can be found in "Bullet" menus instead of "Dynamics" menus.

-Note:As an introduction to the Pyro Simulation System, you can also find an overview page on the topic here.
+Note on Pyro simulation of explosions, fire and smoke:For an introduction to the Pyro simulation system, you will find an overview page on the subject here.

 The new Cloth/Spline simulation system works different than the old system internally.
 It differs as follows: